Suvroneel/Tmpest/README.md

 ### Find peace when you need it most.

-A real-time survival assistance platform that understands what you need and gets you there — built with a natural language search layer powered by Hugging Face NLP models.
+A real-time survival assistance platform powered by **Survi** — a conversational AI that understands what you need, where you are, and surfaces the right resources without asking you to search.

 ---